Santiago de Compostela Cathedral

 In the 3rd century AD the persecution of Christians started in Iberia and the grave was forgotten.

 Rise of Saint James cult

 According to yet another legend the grave of Saint James was miraculously rediscovered by hermit Pelagius in 814 AD.
-This holy man saw apparition of strange lights in the night sky and followed them until he stumbled upon the abandoned grave.
+This holy man saw an apparition of strange lights in the night sky and followed them until he stumbled upon the abandoned grave.

 It seems that this occasion somehow was in time for the politics of these times.
 King Alfonso II of Asturias and Galicia ordered to construct a chapel in this site and was the first official pilgrim to the site.

-In 829 AD the first church was constructed here, next one – in 899 AD.
+In 829 AD the first church was constructed here, the next one – in 899 AD.
 Not much is known about these structures now.

 Way of St. James

 This phenomenon may have both practical and spiritual reasons.
 Grave of St. James is located in Western Europe – there was no need to traverse hazardous far away lands.
-The scenery along the path is gorgeous and diverse, the walk is demanding but not too dangerous, the destination is valuable and of great importance to history of Christianity in Western Europe.
+The scenery along the path is gorgeous and diverse, the walk is demanding but not too dangerous, the destination is valuable and of great importance to the history of Christianity in Western Europe.